CalvinHacks/calvinhacks-2023/README.md

 # Credits
-Built on top of Calvin Hacks 2022 website by Jason Park
+Built on top of Calvin Hacks 2022 website that was developed by Jason Park

 # Getting Started with Create React App